EliasB8/100-days-of-code/log.md

 ### Day 86: September 30 Wednesday, 2020
 **Today's Progress**: I worked on the HeatMap project and managed to pass 13/18 tests and counting ...
 I manage to get the overall data with a few things left to do including some dynamic fill color for the maps and a legend ... will continue tmw.

+### Day 87: October 1 Thursday, 2020
+**Today's Progress**: I worked on the HeatMap project and managed to pass 18/18 test.
+I can submit now but I wanted to add some legend text and some description and some UI.
+Here is the link => https://codepen.io/eliasb8-the-reactor/full/JjXVxdr